databrary/presentations/jlsc-15/jlsc.md

     + Cross-referencing among datasets, published papers/studies
     + Expose as much metadata as possible
     + Restricted access helps with data privacy/security concerns, but may slow adoption (see below).

-- Novel approach
-    - We have taken a new approach to supporting research data, as evidenced by the organization of our own leadership, the charge from our funding agencies.
-    - Our repository is designed in the context of researchers, not as an isolated project initiated by either the library or the central IT dept
-    - Cf. the Northwestern Survey and also the new NYU survey of peer research repositories (I have more on this).
-We build on others' work and take a holistic approach wherever possible.
+#### Committed contributors, community outreach...

-    - Through the development of Databrary and engaging a community of researchers to get their data and their active involvement in a community of sharing (and practice), we have learned a lot so far about the curation needs involved working with datasets that came together through very different lab processes as well as how to represent those datasets in a standard fashion, for future access and re-use.
-    - Where there is an active discussion amongst library practitioners of the role of libraries in the collecting and management of research data, Databrary offers a model that suggests that research data repositories could benefit from working more closely to the actual research it houses data for, while also being strategically and structurally attached to Library systems through management and staff as well as through technology integrations.
+We think the Databrary approach is novel.
+The same experts who helped plan the initial project proposals in the spring of 2012 sit on the advisory board and participate actively in the twice yearly board meetings.
+Our repository is designed in the context of researchers, not as an isolated project initiated by either the library or the central IT dept. Through the development of Databrary and engaging a community of researchers to get their data and their active involvement in a community of sharing (and practice), we have learned a lot so far about the curation needs involved working with datasets that came together through very different lab processes as well as how to represent those datasets in a standard fashion, for future access and re-use.
+Where there is an active discussion amongst library practitioners of the role of libraries in the collecting and management of research data, Databrary offers a model that suggests that research data repositories could benefit from working more closely to the actual research it houses data for, while also being strategically and structurally attached to Library systems through management and staff as well as through technology integrations.

 ### The Technical Infrastructure (Drew)